Stations, Halts and Sidings

 |Green Hill Siding||5m 24c||Kit Hill Siding||8m 43c|

 Additional sidings existed subsequently at Hill Westlake (5m 44c) and Whiterock (6m 13c).
-At Calstock Quay the old sidings remained in use, but of course these were re-gauged and thereafter access to them was by means of the new wagon lift at Calstock station rather than by the old rope-worked incline.
+At Calstock Quay the old sidings remained in use, but these were re-gauged as part of the 1908 extension work and thereafter access to them was by means of the new wagon lift at Calstock station rather than by the old rope-worked incline.
 There were no intermediate sidings in the section between Bere Alston and Calstock.

-Note: These details describe only the basic arrangements for the connection of the various sidings to the main running line.
-In some cases the precise layout of the sidings is not known, nor whether there was more than one actual siding line at any of these locations.
+The details given below describe only the basic arrangements for the connection of the various sidings to the main running line.
+In some cases the precise layout of the sidings is not known, nor whether there was more than one individual siding track at any of these locations.
 Each siding had its own ground-frame to work the connection to the main running line.
 The sidings are listed in line order from Bere Alston to Callington.

-Perry Spears.
+Perry Spear's.
 This siding served a coal yard about ¼ mile south of Gunnislake station on the other side of the A390 main road.
 The siding was located on the Down side of the line with a connection facing to Down trains.
-One source states that it was taken out of use on 15-Jan-1961, which may have been the cessation of private traffic - a British Rail notice from 1966 states that the ground-frame would be recovered on 2nd August that year and the points spiked, clipped and padlocked pending recovery.
+One source states that it was taken out of use on 15-January-1961, which may have been the cessation of private traffic; a British Rail notice from 1966 states that the ground-frame would be recovered on 2nd August that year and the points spiked, clipped and padlocked pending recovery.
 The former coal-yard is now the site of the new Gunnislake station and car-park.

 Hill Westlake.
 This siding was on the Down side of the line immediately west of Chilsworthy station, with a connection facing to Down trains.
 Originally it served a brick works, but it was taken over by the Ministry of Food in March 1942 and had been removed by 1959.

 Whiterock.
 This siding was on the Down side of the line with a connection facing to Up trains.
-It was added on 3-Nov-1925 and taken out of use on 23-Sep-1962.
+It was added on 3-November-1925 and taken out of use on 23-September-1962.